nvda-es/devguides_translation/original_docs/nvdaPy3.md

 	* A Python 3 version of Py2exe that supports Python 3.7 was found.
 5. Appveyor build must finish to completion.
 	* As of june 15, 2019, source code, launcher, and certain tests are working.
+	* As of june 26, 2019, Appveyor build runs to completion.

 Ideal completion: TBD